 Managers and HR leaders often grumble, or rant, about the trouble with Millennials.
 “But much of the frustration is based on partial truths and Millennial mythology, rather than fact,” says CCL’s Jennifer Deal.
 For ten years, Deal has been researching Millennials and their characteristics, behaviours, proclivities, and desires, specifically as they relate to work and careers.

-Her new book, What Millennials Want from Work (co-authored with Alec Levenson of the University of Southern California) presents a complete and complex picture of Millennials.
+Her book, What Millennials Want from Work (co-authored with Alec Levenson of the University of Southern California) presents a complete and complex picture of Millennials.
 The book is based on survey data from more than 25,000 Millennials from 22 countries and more than 300 organisations, plus 29,000 people from other generations from the same organisations.

 “You can provide an environment where Millennials can be both happy and effective without ruining your organisation—if you focus on what actually is important to them,” says Deal.
 HR leaders, executives and line managers looking to do a better job of attracting, retaining and engaging Millennials should take note of Deal’s findings and recommendations.